mateoclarke/odd/README.md

 Below the front matter (i.e. after the `---`) is the text that will appear as the summary of the blog.
 Ordinarily, this can be directly copied from the lede in our Medium post.
 Generally, this should be one single paragraph, without formatting.
 It can include links where appropriate.
 Links can be specified using the Markdown linking format, or by writing `<a>` tags directly.

-Once a file matching this specification is saved into the `_blog_summaries` folder, the `/blog` page will be automatically re-generated to display the most recent summaries, with the most recent post appearing first.
+Once a file matching this specification is saved into the `_posts` folder, the `/blog` page will be automatically re-generated to display the most recent summaries, with the most recent post appearing first.
 If this change is merged to the `gh-pages` branch of the site, the blog page will be updated.